ibm-cloud-docs/Cloudant/api/replication.md

 ```
 {: codeblock}

-*Example request to cancel the replication, providing matching fields to the original request:*
+#### Example request to cancel the replication, providing matching fields to the original request

 ```json
 {